j3ffyang/container/docs/20190326_cp_k8s_deploy.md

 1. Request from ```10.100.100.0/24``` to ```10.100.100.11:6443```
 2. Request from ```10.224.0.0/24``` to  ```10.100.100.11:6443```
-3. The incoming from random Github IP outside to ```10.100.100.11:6443```, associated to outgoing traffic when image download is initialized
+3. The incoming from random Github IPs to ```10.100.100.11:6443```, associated to outgoing traffic when image download is initialized

 - Pull docker images on each of hosts, including ```flannel```